GeoPostcodes/technical-test/front-end/README.md

 # GeoPostcodes' frontend technical test

 Using React, preferably in Typescript, create the following pages: landing page and data explorer.
+Note that it doesn't have to be perfect replica: if you want you can propose improvements.

 You will find all the necessary images in the [images](./images) folder.